rickardlindberg/rliterate/rliterate.markdown

 * Dynamic scripting
     * Show graph paragraph based on data paragraph defined earlier on the page (or on other page)
 * Editors: highlight the word/fragment that is double clicked
+* Paragraph editor has comment: extract comment to prose